 High-risk casino offers are the kind of offer where you either lose everything or you win big.
 More often than not, you can expect to lose all your money.
 However, when you win, the money you gain will make up for your losses.

 By their nature, high-risk casino offers are similar to low-risk casino offers.
-Distinguishing them can, therefore, be difficult for beginners.
-However, there are few differences:
+Distinguishing them can therefore be difficult for beginners.
+However, there are a few differences: